paula-montano/paulamontano/content/uses.md

 ## POL20050: Research Methods in Political Science (Spring 2022/2023/2024)

 - Conducted hands-on tutorials for learning the DeclareDesign package in R for experimental research.
-- Conducted hands-on tutorials for learning research methods with R and data analysis.
+- Conducted hands-on tutorials for learning research methods with R and for data analysis.
 - Conducted tutorials for learning  research methods with STATA.

 ## POL20010: Individuals and the State: The Idea of Freedom in the History of Political Thought (Autumn 2023)

-- Prepared guidelines for using generative AI tools for enhancing writing assignments. (with Dr. James P. Cross)
+- Prepared guidelines for using generative AI tools to enhance writing assignments. (with Dr. James P. Cross)

 ## INRL20160: Introduction to EU Politics (Autumn 2022)

-- Conducted a lecture on 'Writing Skills and Peer Review Process.
+- Conducted a lecture on 'Writing Skills and Peer Review Process'.
 - Review and provide feedback on blog posts on EU Politics.

 ## INRL10010: Foundations of Political Theory and International Relations (Autumn 2021/2022)